-READING: Word recognition, Fluency & Vocabulary (WRFV) Standard Core Concepts Key terms LA.4.WRFV.6 Scaled score • 2281-2380 Distinguish and interpret words with multiple meanings (quarters) by using context clues (the meaning of the text around a word).
+READING: Word recognition, Fluency & Vocabulary (WRFV) Standard Core Concepts Key terms LA.4.WRFV.6 Distinguish and interpret words with multiple meanings (quarters) by using context clues (the meaning of the text around a word).
 Some words have multiple meanings.
 The meaning of surrounding text (Individual words, sentences, and paragraphs) can help identify the meaning of unknown words within a text.
 Readers use these clues to support comprehension and can articulate how those clues have led to an understanding of the text.
 HomonymsHomographs

-READING: Word recognition, Fluency & Vocabulary (WRFV) Standard Core Concepts Key terms LA.4.WRFV.7 Use context to determine the meaning The meaning of unknown works can be Context Scaled score • 2281-2380 of unknown words. determined by analyzing the context in which the word is used within the text.
+READING: Word recognition, Fluency & Vocabulary (WRFV) Standard Core Concepts Key terms LA.4.WRFV.7 Use context to determine the meaning of unknown words.
+The meaning of unknown works can be determined by analyzing the context in which the word is used within the text. • Context